Lafayette Leopards football: The 30-year 'Slump' (1949–1980)

 After a string of successful decades, Lafayette football receded from the national stage and was defined more by its Middle Three Conference duels with Lehigh University and Rutgers University.
 Lafayette gradually de-emphasized football with the inauguration of alumnus Ralph Cooper Hutchinson as president of the college.
 At Washington & Jefferson College, where he had been president from 1931 to 1945, Hutchinson had presided over the de-emphasis of the Presidents national profile in light of improper payments to players.
 Additionally, with the rise of state universities through the influx of returning servicemen and state funding, Lafayette and other small private schools were at a competitive disadvantage in financial support and recruiting.
 During this era, Lafayette defeated Lehigh only eight times out of 31 games and Rutgers only three times through the cessation of the rivalry in 1975.

-Following the departure of Ivan Williamson to the University of Wisconsin, Maurice J. "Clipper" Smith, who lost only two games as the coach of Villanova, only won four games between 1949 and 1951.
+Following the departure of Ivy Williamson to the University of Wisconsin, Clipper Smith, who lost only two games as the coach of Villanova, only won four games between 1949 and 1951.
 However, he led the 1–6 Leopards to a 21–12 win over a 6–2 Lehigh team in 1949.
 Lafayette was losing 12–0 at halftime before a ferocious comeback gave the Leopards their seventh straight win over Lehigh and as of 2011, is the largest upset (record-wise) by the Leopards in the series to date.
 Lehigh rebounded the next year for their first win since 1936 and go undefeated for the first time in their history.

 Steve Hokuf took over as head coach in 1952 and led the Leopards to their first winless season since the program's first year in 1882.
 However, Lafayette rebounded and won three straight games against Lehigh through 1955, their last three-game winning streak until 2004–2006.
 The 1955 season was also one of the best of the era as the 6–2 Leopards scored two upset wins.
 Traveling to Dartmouth College as a 13-point underdog, Lafayette scored a 21–13 win for their first win over an Ivy League team since a 1923 win over Penn.
 Several weeks later, Lafayette defeated Rutgers 16–7 and Lehigh in the last week of the season to capture their last outright Middle Three Conference championship.
 Lafayette won six games in 1956 and would not win as many games until going 7–2 in 1968.

 Lafayette and Lehigh made college football history in 1964.
 Both schools met in Easton for the 100th edition of "The Rivalry" before a sold-out crowd and national media attention.
 Ironically, it was one of the worst-ever match-ups of the Rivalry as Lafayette was winless and Lehigh had one win.
 The game fared no better as the schools played to a 6–6 tie, and both schools missed an extra point.